Car hire Rome, Italy

-The Italian Capital City- Rome, features a rich history and boasts of an abundance of historic attractions.
-Though public transport in Rome in excellent, but a cheap car rental allows you to explore the vast range of attractions it has to offer, on your pace.
+Rome, the capital of Italy, features a rich history and boasts of an abundance of historic attractions.
+Given the vast multitude of touristy sites that the Roman capital has, a cheap car rental in Rome allows you to explore the vast range of attractions it has to offer, at your own pace.

-Working in alliance with the best car suppliers, we are able to maintain a wide network of rental locations throughout the city, making it easy for you to book a car hire and explore one of the most beautiful cities in the world without compromising your comfort.
+Working in alliance with the best car suppliers in Italy, we are able to maintain a wide network of car hire locations throughout Rome, making it easy for you to book car hire and explore one of the most beautiful cities in the world without compromising your comfort.

 Every deal booked with us comes with a minimum price guarantee.
-They also carry a couple of useful inclusions, namely unlimited mileage, breakage assistance and additional insurances like collision damage waiver & theft insurance.
+Also, the deals come with a couple of useful inclusions such as unlimited mileage, roadside assistance, and additional insurances like collision damage waiver and theft insurance.
 Book your Rome car rental with us and drive around the largest city of Italy in utmost luxury.

-The capital city of Italy-Rome lives in present but evokes the past like no other city in the world.
+Rome, the capital city of Italy, lives in present but evokes the past like no other city in the world.
 For more than 2,500 years, emperors, artists, and common citizen have left a mark here.
-Having said that, it showcases nearly 3,000 years of history in the form of globally influential art, architecture and culture.
+Having said that, it showcases nearly 3,000 years of history in the form of globally influential art, architecture, and culture.

 The Ancient ruins of Forum, the Colosseum, St. Peter’s Basilica and the Vatican Museums are the most prominent attractions of Rome and attract most of the visitors.
 Nonetheless, the city’s mild Mediterranean climate also plays a vital role in drawing travelers from the cool north.
 Though the Italian Capital city packs a lot, don’t forget that it is also a wonderful place to practice the Italian-perfected ‘il dolce far niente’ aka the sweet art of ‘Idleness’.